 The government has a lot on its plate and mobile fees are far down the list of priorities, but it is something that could impact a huge number of us, and unless a firm decision is made soon it's going to be one of the many changes that come as a nasty shock to those who expect day to day life will stay the same after we leave.

 What do the networks say about Brexit and roaming fees?

-Last year Techradar asked the providers for comment on their post-Brexit plans.
+We asked the major network operators about their post-Brexit plans.
 Here's what they had to say: